-Konnichi Wa, Hobart!
+Konnichiwa, Hobart!
 Ogenkidesuka?
 You’ll be even better when you visit this lovely bar and restaurant, featuring a grand selection of Japanese whiskies and beers.
-Bar Wa Izakaya have also got a few cocktails up their sleeve.
-While they are a Japanese bar, they are also a restaurant, featuring a wide array of Japanese dishes.
+Bar Wa Izakaya have also got a few delectable cocktails up their sleeve, along with a delicious restaurant offering a wide array of Japanese dishes to feast on.
 From gyoza and sashimi, to a dedicated ramen noodle bar, you will surely not go hungry here.
 Nor will you leave completely sober – unless you’re driving!

 IXL Long Bar

 Nestled inside the confines of The Henry Jones Hotel is the IXL Long Bar, offering either a connoisseur’s dream or a traditionalist’s nightmare.
 Their beer, wine and spirits list respects the island of Tasmania, while still managing to traverse the world’s most intriguing destinations.
 But what makes this place extra cool is their dedication to making truly unique cocktails.
-A particular one that took our fancy was the Poltergeist Gin and Black Truffle Martini ($20).
-To make it, they macerate “shaved Tasmanian black truffles into Hobart Number 4 gin for a number of weeks.
-The result is a full savoury truffle palette highlighted by the beautiful botanicals of the already amazing offering from Sullivans Cove Distillery.”
-We hope you like it dirty.
+On a cold day, we recommend nothing better than the hot Island of Fire cocktail ($20), with a warming blend of Deviant Distillery Single Malt, Lark Slainte Whisky Liqueur, aromatic bitters and cinnamon.
+Can you get any more Tassie that that?

 The Glass House